 Most people on the hunt for a sunscreen already know that the sun’s ultraviolet (UV) rays are harmful.
 But not all UV rays are created equal, and understanding how each type affects the skin can reveal why keeping all of them at bay is crucial.
 There are three types of UV rays produced by the sun: UVA, UVB and UVC rays.
 UVC rays have the shortest wavelength of the three and are absorbed by the ozone layer before reaching Earth, meaning we don’t have to worry about protecting against them.
 UVB and UVA rays, however, do penetrate the Earth’s atmosphere and can reach our skin.

 UVB rays are probably what comes to mind when you imagine harmful rays from the sun.
-These rays are the chief culprit behind skin reddening and sunburn, and vary in intensity depending on the weather, time of day and location.
+These rays are the chief culprit behind skin reddening and sunburn, and they also cause a delayed tanning response and contribute to skin aging.
+UVB rays vary in intensity depending on the weather, time of day and location.
 UVB rays cannot significantly penetrate glass, and they mostly damage the skin’s outermost layers.

 While UVB rays can make their presence known with painful sunburns, UVA rays are a bit sneakier.
-UVA is the most prevalent form of UV radiation on Earth, accounting for up to 95 percent of the radiation that reaches the planet’s surface.
-They’re present with equal intensity during all daylight hours, and can penetrate clouds, fog and glass.
+UVA accounts for up to 95 percent of the ultraviolet radiation that reaches the planet’s surface.
+These rays are present with equal intensity during all daylight hours and can penetrate clouds, fog and glass.
 UVA rays play a smaller role in sunburn than UVB rays do — but that doesn’t mean they aren’t dangerous.
-UVA rays are the chief tanning ray, and any sign of a tan means DNA damage.
+UVA rays are the chief tanning rays, and any sign of a tan means DNA damage.
 This type of radiation is also primarily responsible for premature skin aging, like wrinkles, because it penetrates more deeply into the skin than UVB radiation.
-UVA rays are also the primary ray in tanning machines.
+UVA rays are also the primary ones in tanning machines.

 Both UVA and UVB rays can damage the skin’s DNA to the point that genetic mutations occur — which can lead to skin cancer.
-Between the risk of sunburns, premature aging and skin cancer, UVA and UVB rays make an insidious team, and protecting against both is essential to keep your skin healthy.
+Protecting against both types of radiation is essential to keep your skin healthy.

 A Broad Approach